AndrewASO/motivationWebsite/README.md

 ## Introduction

 The Motivation Website Frontend is the interactive user interface for the Motivation Website Backend, designed to provide a comprehensive and engaging user experience.
 Built using Angular, this frontend application showcases a variety of functionalities including user authentication, task management, dynamic content display, and more.
 This README outlines the features, technologies used, project structure, and setup instructions.
+The link to the website is https://jovial-puppy-d148b0.netlify.app

 ## Features